Bearded Dragon Care and Feeding

 Apart from heat, the desert also has sunlight, and this is something else that needs to be mimicked in an indoor vivarium.
 Bearded dragons need UV light in order to absorb vitamin D and make use of the minerals and vitamins they are ingesting.

-Adequate light can be provided by a flourescent tube running the length of the vivarium.
-Special tubes are made for reptiles - bearded dragons need 8% UVB, and Repti-Glo, for example, make a bulb especially for desert vivariums.
+Adequate UV light can be provided by a flourescent tube running the length of the vivarium.
+Special tubes are made for reptiles - bearded dragons need at least 10% UVB - the Arcadia 12% is a well recommended tube.